pachterlab/poseidon/software.md

 ## Arudino Firmware
-To communicate with the Arduino, it must first be flashed with [Configurable Firmata](https://www.github.com/firmata/ConfigurableFirmata).
+To communicate with the Arduino and control the CNC shield stepper motor drivers, we must first flash the Arduino with [Configurable Firmata](https://www.github.com/firmata/ConfigurableFirmata).

 We have had success following their instructions for installing the ConfigurableFirmata library and using their [example sketch](https://www.github.com/firmata/ConfigurableFirmata/examples/ConfigurableFirmata/Configurablefirmata.ino) for our Arduinos.